CtrlK

 Suggestions

-Remove or drastically condense the HTTP status codes list, security checklist, and 'Key Principles' section — Claude already knows these.
-Focus only on project-specific conventions that differ from standard practices.
+Remove the HTTP status codes list, security checklist, and 'Key Principles' section entirely—Claude already knows these.
+Focus only on project-specific conventions or non-obvious patterns.

 DimensionReasoningScore